 Managed by expert researchers at the Software Engineering Institute, this national center will combine subject-matter expertise, scientific rigor, and a wide range of partners and stakeholders to significantly advance the state of the art in insider threat prevention, detection, response, and training.

-Presents recommendations for mitigating insider threat based on CERT's continued research and analysis of over 1,000 cases.read
+The guide presents recommendations for mitigating insider threat based on the CERT Division's continued research and analysis of more than 1,500 insider threat cases.read

 July 15, 2016 Webinar